Special camera ‘sees’ a very different world

 The ‘Two Invisibilities’ of the Greenhouse Effect

-The first invisibility of the greenhouse effect is that we don’t see greenhouse gases as they let hot visible light pass through them.
+The first invisibility of the greenhouse effect is that we don’t see greenhouse gases because they let hot visible light pass through them.

 The second invisibility is that those same gases (such as CO2 and methane) have molecules shaped in such a way that, although they let hot visible light pass through them, they don’t give a pass to the hot invisible light called infra-red light.